charleyedward/event-notified-etl/README.md

 3. Event sources can be classified in to small number of categories.

-However what if the state change is sporadic, content is unstructured or large , and sources are quite varied.
-For example lets say you are building a system to perform analytics on large types of financial statements or forms.
-Some of these files e.g. General Ledger might be very large and might not have the same schema. _Event-Carried State Transfer_ might not be the right choice here and traditional batch process based on regular schedule ETL, polling for state changes and long orchestrated data pipelines might be awkward at best and inefficient and highly coupled at worst.
+However what if the state change is sporadic, content is unstructured or large, and sources are quite varied?
+For example lets say you are building a system to perform analytics on financial statements or forms of various kinds.
+Some of these files e.g. General Ledger might be very large and might not confirm to a fixed schema. _Event-Carried State Transfer_ might not be the right choice here and traditional batch process based on regular schedule ETL, polling for state changes and long orchestrated data pipelines might turn out to be inefficient and highly coupled.

-Event notified ETL is an excellent alternative in such cases.
-It has the following key benefits :
+Event notified ETL is an excellent alternative in such cases, with following key benefits :

-1. Low level of coupling between data sources, data processes and consumers, which allows for higher evolvability.
-Allows you to introduce new sources, consumers and data processing logic without any significant changes to the existing.
+1. Low level of coupling between data sources, data processes and consumers, and therefore better evolvability.
+Allows you to introduce new sources, consumers and data processing logic without significant changes to the existing ones.

-2. Events become natural interfaces and helps break up the long ETL pipelines into technical and functional boundaries.
+2. Events become natural interfaces and helps break up the long ETL pipelines within the domain boundaries.
 This helps to reason, build and explain individual pipeline segments with good alignment to these boundaries and reduces the complexity and difficulty in maintaining long chain of ETL pipelines typically associated with batch systems.

 ### Challenges and solutions

 Of course event notification is not panacea for all ETL problems.
 A highly decouple ETL has its benefits, however there are couple of key disadvantages.

 1. You might end up with large number of disparate components.
-This would at the very least make application deployment difficult.
-However this problem can be mitigated to a large extend, if you build deployment automation framework for application and infrastructure components.
+This could make application deployment complex and hard to maintain.
+However this problem can be mitigated to a large extend with a good automation process for deploying application and infrastructure components.

 2. It is easy to loose sight of the larger-scale flow.
 The solution to this problem is to build excellent end to end real-time system monitoring which can provide visibility at higher levels i.e. at the level of event subjects and types.